-To report suspicious or criminal activity related to information found in this joint Cybersecurity Advisory, contact your local FBI field office at fibi.gov/contact-us/field-offices.
+U.S. organizations: To report suspicious or criminal activity related to information found in this joint Cybersecurity Advisory, contact your local FBI field office at fbi.gov/contact-us/field-offices.
 When available, please include the following information regarding the incident: date, time, and location of the incident; type of activity; number of people affected; type of equipment used for the activity; the name of the submitting company or organization; and a designated point of contact.
 To request incident response resources or technical assistance related to these threats, contact CISA at Report@cisa.dhs.gov.

 This document is marked TLP:CLEAR.
-Recipients may share this information without restriction.
-Information is subject to standard copyright rules.
+Disclosure is not limited.
+Sources may use TLP:CLEAR when information carries minimal or no foreseeable risk of misuse, in accordance with applicable rules and procedures for public release.
+Subject to standard copyright rules, TLP:CLEAR information may be distributed without restrictions.
 For more information on the Traffic Light Protocol, see cisa.gov/tlp/.